Who We Are

 This is a 5-year project funded the by National Heart, Lung, and Blood Institute (NHLBI).

 The major goals of this project are to determine a) if the Chronic Disease Self-Management Program (CDSMP) tailored to worksites can be efficacious, b) the comparative effectiveness of the worksite-tailored CDSMP when compared to the original CDSMP, and c) the cost-effectiveness and return-on-investment of the two interventions.
-Principal Investigators for the project are Dr. Matthew Lee Smith and Dr. Mark G. Wilson.
+Principal Investigators for the project are Dr. Mark G. Wilson and Dr. Matthew Lee Smith at Texas A&M University.

 Evaluating Evidence-Based Programming for Older Adults